 Taranto Puglia, Italy Travel Guide

 While Taranto lacks its own major international airport, two significant airports in the Puglia region, both within a reasonable distance, serve it well.
-Neither airport offers direct transatlantic flights; travelers typically connect through primary European hubs.
+Neither the airport has direct transatlantic flights; travelers typically connect through primary European hubs.

 Seasonal flight availability and price fluctuations exist.
 High Season (June-August) means more frequent flights but peak prices.
 Shoulder Seasons (April-May, September-October) present a good balance of availability and reasonable prices.
-Low Season (November-March) offers not as many direct flights but the lowest prices.
+Low Season (November-March) offers not as many direct flights but the best deals.

 For excellent flight deals, Dollar Flight Club presents options.